cdelorme/log-test/readme.md

 ## use case

-The current project for which this test-code was created has a situation in which we need logrotation to prevent filling up the disks
+A project I am working on has a situation in which we need logrotation to prevent filling up the disks.

 Our application uses basic redirection of stdout/stderr, and logrotate will break this stream unless it has `copytruncate`.

 We are forwarding our logs to an external collection and indexing tool using rsyslog.

-To read data from a file into rsyslog we are using the `imfile` module.
+To read data from our applications log file(s) into rsyslog we are using the `imfile` module.  _Some of the applications are third party tools._

-**We then face two major concerns:**
+**We encountered major conflicts:**

-Unfortunately, the imfile module breaks when copytruncate'd logrotation runs, because it cannot track state.
+The `imfile` module breaks and ceases to forward when logrotate runs with `copytruncate`.
+Presumably because it cannot track state anymore.

-There is also the fact that logrotate itself claims that a short "time slice" may occur between the copy and truncate operations resulting in a loss of messages.
+The logrotate documentation itself claims that a short "time slice" may occur between the copy and truncate operations which may result in data loss.

-**Resolutions:**
+**Limited Options:**

-The options available to us include:
+We found four possible resolutions around the web for this:

 1. temporarily turning off rsyslog for _everything_ in a postrotate operation to restart rsyslog